 In 1839, Edwin Waller — storied signatory of the Texas Declaration of Independence, framer of the Constitution of the Republic of Texas, and first mayor of Austin — had the rare pleasure of designing the very city he would be elected to lead only one year later.
 That layout, with a few notable exceptions, remains an accurate map of the downtown area to this day:

 We’re familiar with three of the squares on this map — Wooldridge Square on the top left, Republic Square on the bottom left, and Brush Square on the bottom right.
 But where’s the fourth?
-Well, it’s kind of a long story.
+It’s kind of a long story.

-Just because Waller listed the four spaces as public squares on his map didn’t mean the city treated them how we might expect today.
-Wooldridge Square was famously used as a garbage dump for 70 years after its designation, while Republic Square was best known for some time as an informal marketplace for its neighborhood’s Mexican-American population, and became a parking lot from 1950 to 1976.
+Just because Waller listed these four spaces as public squares on his map didn’t mean the city gave them the attention we might expect today.
+Wooldridge Square was famously used as a garbage dump for 70 years after its designation, while Republic Square was best known for some time as an informal marketplace for its neighborhood’s Mexican-American population, later becoming a parking lot from 1950 to 1976.
 Brush Square, for many years, was where you went to buy cotton.

 The squares weren’t even named until 1888: Bell Square (now Wooldridge Square), Hemphill Square (now Republic Square), Brush Square (hey, still Brush Square!), and finally, Hamilton Square — the city’s now-missing northeastern fourth public block.
 Hamilton Square was bound by Ninth, Tenth, Trinity, and Neches Streets, a block now occupied by the city’s First Baptist Church.